Moon Lovers: Scarlet Heart Ryeo: Audience viewership

-Viewership
+Video-on-demand

+The series aired simultaneously in China and abroad.
+On Youku, it reached 300 million views after the first three episodes, more than a billion views after episode 9, and two billions after episode 18.
+It topped Taiwan's VOD service website KKTV Drama Chart in the September 19–25 week, and was the top content on Hong Kong VOD service's Laiko since the first week of September.
+On DramaFever, which made it available in North and South America, it recorded more than two million views mid-airing of the series.

+Terrestrial television

-According to Nielsen Korea, the first episode recorded a nationwide viewership rating of 7.4%, the second one of 9.3%, while the third came down to 7%, reaching the minimum, 5.7%, with episode 4.
-The viewership rating started rising with episode 10, went down again on episode 16 with 5.9%, and reached the highest rating with the last episode, which recorded the 11.3%.
+According to Nielsen Korea, the first episode recorded a nationwide viewership rating of 7.4%, then taking a downward trend.
+Ratings started rising in the second half of the series, and reached the highest rating with the last episode, which recorded the 11.3%.

-With an average nationwide rating of 7.6% for Nielsen Korea and 7.3% for TNMS, the drama was considered a failure for its performance below expectations.
-What was pointed out as the main cause of low viewership ratings, however, was the pre-production of the drama, which made it impossible to make changes on the way based on feedback, because filming had already ended.
+With an average nationwide rating of 7.6% for Nielsen Korea and 7.3% for TNMS, the drama was considered a failure for performing below expectations.
+The main cause was identified in the decision to film the whole series before airing, which made it impossible to make changes on the way based on feedback.
+SBS tried to remedy by re-editing the episodes aired domestically starting with the sixth.

-The network tried to remedy the problem by modifying the episodes starting from the sixth, adding new scenes and removing others, thus creating a version of the drama different from the one previously sold abroad.

 The fact that the drama wasn't an original story, but a remake, was also indicated as a reason for the disappointing ratings because it created in the potential audience the preconceived idea that the story was heavy and difficult to approach.

-For Hankook Ilbo, the audience was tired of bad guys and complicated emotions, preferring instead a kind male lead and a simple story like in Love in the Moonlight, another historical drama of different content aired simultaneously on KBS2.
-The two series were compared throughout the entire broadcast, during which Moon Lovers was overshadowed by the rival in terms of share, remaining in last place among the dramas broadcast the same evening from the three main television channels, but recording the highest Content Power Index in the second week of September and October.
+For Hankook Ilbo, the audience was tired of bad guys and complicated emotions, preferring instead a kind male lead and a simple story like in Love in the Moonlight, which aired simultaneously on KBS2.
+The two series were compared throughout the entire broadcast, during which Moon Lovers was overshadowed by the other drama in terms of share, remaining in last place among the dramas broadcast the same evening from the three main television channels, but otherwise recording the highest Content Power Index in the second week of September and October.

 With the end of Love in the Moonlight on October 18, viewership rating started increasing steadily and Moon Lovers was the most watched drama on the evening of October 24.